 - Acceptable means of proof include work contracts, bank statements, payslips, and any other supporting documents.

 - Copy of University Degree or Professional Certificate:

 - Include a copy of your university degree or professional certificate confirming that you have at least 3 years of experience in your business activity.

-Also, employment history issued by the UK government is accepted.
+You can also demonstrate your employment history issued by the UK government.
 You can obtain it from Link to UK government proof of employment history.